 1 Provide a Project Name (as it will appear on warrant article)

-Transfer to the Affordable Housing Trust Fund of Excess CPA Funds above $100,000
+Transfer to the Affordable Housing Trust Fund of Excess CPA Housing Funds above $100,000

 OPEN PROJECTS: Do you have any existing CPA funded projects?
 If so, are you up to date with your reporting?
 Please list them here.